 @@@@ (4 out of 5)

 In An Honorable Man, the debut novel by Paul Vidich, we meet George Mueller.
-In my review of the novel, The Cold War, the early CIA, and the McCarthy Era, I described him as “a veteran officer in the early CIA who is honorable only in an ironic sense.
+In my review of Vidich’s first novel, An Honorable Man (The Cold War, the early CIA, and the McCarthy Era), I described him as “a veteran officer in the early CIA who is honorable only in an ironic sense.
 The world he inhabits, and the life he lives, are fraught with dreadful expectations and impossible choices.”
 In Vidich’s captivating second novel, The Good Assassin, Mueller has been retired from the agency for five years.
 He is teaching Shakespeare at his alma mater, Yale University, when the director of the CIA approaches him to take on an assignment in Cuba.
 There, he is to track down an old acquaintance, Toby Graham.
 The director seems to suspect that Toby may not be following orders.
 Mueller is to find out “what’s on his mind.”

 The action unfolds in the closing weeks of 1958, as the Cuban Revolution is heading toward its climax on New Year’s Day, 1959.
 Traveling under cover as a travel writer for Holiday magazine, Mueller circulates through Havana with a freelance photographer in tow.
 She is an attractive young woman with whom, unsurprisingly, he ends up in bed.
 And it turns out that she is friendly with a married American couple who have purchased land for a cattle ranch nearby.
 Mueller knows them both: he and Jack Malone both attended Yale, as did Graham, and Jack’s unhappy wife, Liz, had once slept with Mueller.
 Together with Graham, the four—Mueller, Jack, Liz, and Katie Laurent, the photographer—wind up spending a great deal of time together as Liz and Jack’s marriage steadily disintegrates.
 The five are drawn closer together by the civil war spiraling out of control all around them.